11/16

 • When energy dips or hunger spikes

-• Why certain days feel “off” (or amazing)
+• Why certain days feel different

 • “It’s too stressful to measure every bite.”